chobbledotcom/vegan-prestwich/place/wine-and-wallop.md

 - "Friday: 10am–1am"
 ---

+**December 2022:** Wine & Wallop have re-added the vegan burger and vegan breakfast to their menu!

-**UPDATE June 2022: Wine & Wallop no longer do the vegan burger, or any vegan hot meals 😔**
+**June 2022:** Wine & Wallop no longer do the vegan burger, or any vegan hot meals 😔

 [March 2022:](https://www.instagram.com/p/Cbu1QLyNlkx) "Not an easy subject to photograph, the ol’ vegan burger.
 Look at that healthy sized portion of chips though!
 NGL, the removal of half the vegan options at @wineandwallop_prestwich after the rebrand stung but it’s a decent burger and a nice atmosphere in the afternoons."